Small curvature laminations in hyperbolic 3-manifolds: Proof of Theorem

-\section{Proof of Theorem 1}
+\section{Proof of Theorem \ref{thm1}}

-Let $\epsilon >0$ be so small that if $P_1$, $P_2$, $P_3$ are three disjoint smoothly embedded planes in hyperbolic 3-space with principle curvatures in $(-1 , 1 )$ which intersect the same $\epsilon$-ball, then one of the $P_i$ separates the other two.
+Let $\epsilon >0$ be so small that if $P_1$, $P_2$, $P_3$ are three disjoint smoothly embedded planes in hyperbolic 3-space with principal curvatures in $(-1 , 1 )$ which intersect the same $\epsilon$-ball, then one of the $P_i$ separates the other two.